jvanlier/jvanlier.github.io/_posts/2017-07-17-bayesian-room-assignment.markdown

 import pandas as pd

 # I have omitted the polygon definition in the region DataFrame for brevity,
-# because I can't add the plotting code unfortunately since it's in a a
+# because I can't add the plotting code unfortunately since it's in a
-# propietary library.
+# proprietary library.
 regions = pd.DataFrame({'id': ['A', 'B', 'C', 'D', 'E', 'F', 'N']}) \
               .set_index('id')